-- The Icebreaker Merino Kid’s Oasis Year-Round Base Layer Long Sleeve Crew Neck Shirt is available on Amazon, starting at $50.00.
+- The Icebreaker Merino Kids’ 200 Oasis Long Sleeve Crewe is available on Amazon, starting at $50.00.
 Buy now.

-- The Icebreaker Merino Kids’ 200 Oasis Leggings is available on Amazon, starting at $50.00.
+- The Icebreaker Merino Kids’ 200 Oasis Leggings are available on Amazon, starting at $60.00.
 Buy now.

 Kids Mid Layers

-Fleeces are another important aspect of your skiing base layer.
+A fleece mid-layer is another crucial aspect of your winter layers.
 Though it may not be necessary for spring skiing, it’s definitely a must-have if your little ones get cold.
 Columbia offers a Benton Springs Fleece Jacket in a zip-up design for girls, made from polyester to combat cold weather.
-For boys, Columbia also makes a Steens MT II Fleece Jacket in an assortment of colors.
+Columbia also makes a Steens MT II Fleece Jacket in an assortment of colors for boys.
 Designed from anti-pilling materials, families can also purchase Lands’ End Bonded Fleece Jacket, which has waterproof technology for rainy or snowy weather.
 The North Face also sells fleeces for kids, like its Youth Freestyle Fleece Hoodie or Girls’ Camplayer Sherpa Fleece, both with a hood.
 Or, choose a fleece from Patagonia or Spyder, with colors for boys and girls.
 If you’re looking for something more budget-friendly, you can also choose from Amazon Essentials Polar Fleeces, which are comfortable and available in various sizes and colors.

 We recommend the following fleece options for kids: